franmako/transmission-multiple-watch-folders/README.md

 # WORK IN PROGRESS
-This is only theorical for the moment, the plan is to dockerize this little tool to be able to add as addon in a media docker stack
+This is only theorical for the moment, the plan is to dockerize this little tool to be able to add as addon in a media docker stack (and sync the watchfolders with a cloud storage for my personal example)

 #### Working with environment variables